BiDAlab/ExploringTransformers/README.md

 # Code

-We provide the pre-trained models in this repo.
+We provide the evaluation scripts together with their pre-trained models in this repo.

 | whuGAIT | OU-ISIR |
 | --- | --- |
 | [Vanilla Transformer](./Images/TableResults.png) | Vanilla Transformer |